openshift-online/ocm-support-cli/README.md

 ##### Creating account labels

-Use the `accountLabel` subcommand to assign a label to an account, passing a key and a value.
+Use the `accountlabel` subcommand to assign a label to an account, passing a key and a value.

-The following flags are available for `create accountLabel`:
+The following flags are available for `create accountlabel`:

 ```
 --external                   If true, sets the internal flag for labels as false.